 Xuetong Wang – Illustrator

 Hi, this is Xuetong, a formally trained illustrator.
 I graduated from Maryland Institute College of Art Illustration Practice (MFA) in 2020.
 And before that, I went to Sichuan University for Environment Art Design.
 I have loved drawing since I was really young.
-And I would say I was a self-taught artist for a long time before I went to art school.
+And I would say I was a self-taught artist for a long time before going to art school.

 And as for self-taught, I would say you can sincerely be yourself and take your own time.
 Sometimes you will compare yourself to your classmate, and it’s not always a good thing, and sometimes your teacher’s opinions would affect you.
 At some point, they are right because they are experienced, but I don’t think taking too many opinions from others is suitable for your own expression.
 And if you are self-taught, this won’t be a problem.